Professional practice of behavior analysis: Consumer and professional relationships

 Open communication and a supportive relationship between educational systems and families allow the student to receive a beneficial education.
 This pertains to typical learners as well as to individuals who need additional services.
 It was not until the 1960s that researchers began exploring behavior analysis as a method to educate those children who fall somewhere along the autism spectrum.
-Behavior analysts agree that consistency in and out of the school classroom is key in order for children with autism to maintain proper standing in school and continue to develop to their greatest potential.
+Behavior analysts agree that consistency in and out of the school classroom is key in order for autistic children to maintain proper standing in school and continue to develop to their greatest potential.

 Applied behavior analysts sometimes work with a team to address a person's educational or behavioral needs.
 Other professionals such as speech therapists, physicians and the primary caregivers are treated as key to the implementation of successful therapy in the applied behavior analysis (ABA) model.
 The ABA method relies on behavior principles to develop treatments appropriate for the individual.
 Regular meetings with professionals to discuss programming are one way to establish a successful working relationship between a family and their school.
 It is beneficial when a caregiver can conduct generalization procedures outside of school.
 In the ABA framework, developing and maintaining a structured working relationship between parents or guardians and professionals is essential to ensure consistent treatment.